-I’m here to ease those misconceptions and fears and reassure you, that with a few simple and foolproof methods you CAN have a (mostly) stress free Disney World vacation!
+With a few simple and foolproof methods you CAN have a (mostly) stress free Disney World vacation!

 Let’s take a look at what you can do to drastically minimize stress and enjoy your Disney World Vacation- so when you get home you actually miss Disney and can’t wait to go back.

 First things First, Packing for success before you leave for your trip

 At the most basic level, think about what you might need for your trip!
 Like if it’s hot, PLEASE consider bringing a portable fan- you won’t regret it!
 This one is my favorite for myself, and then I have ones for the kids strollers (pro tip, they also clip to baby carriers!)
 Ponchos are ALWAYS in my bag.
 Always.
 Always.
 Florida is ridiculous when it comes to the rain.

 If you end up having chafing problems, definitely get some chub rub.
 You will be walking a lot.
 I have a favorite brand and it has saved my life more than once!